-In temperate latitudes the cycle of four seasons per year is a good representation of the weather pattern but in other parts of the world this is not so.
+In temperate latitudes such as the UK, the cycle of four seasons per year is a good representation of the weather pattern but in other parts of the world this is not so.
 In the polar regions, there are effectively only two seasons, winter when the Sun never rises and summer when it never sets.
 In the tropics, there can be two wet and two dry seasons, both hot, each year.
 In the far-east the weather is dominated by the monsoons and there are three seasons, cool-dry, hot-dry and hot-wet.

 The cause of the seasons is that the plane of the Earth's orbit around the Sun is inclined to the plane of the Equator.
 This means that the direction of the Sun's rays relative to the ground and the number of daylight hours change during the year and hence the amount of solar energy received at different latitudes changes during the year.

 The official start of spring

 In reality there are no hard and fast criteria to determine the start of each season; the onset of spring, for instance, could be the date on which the first daffodil flowers or the first birds make their nests.
 The dates of these are not only extremely difficult to determine but also vary quite dramatically through the United Kingdom, let alone the rest of the world.